Best Way to Clean Inflatable Water Slides: Methods, Products & Protocols for Maintenance

 Approved Cleaning Products

 Not every cleaning product is safe for commercial PVC vinyl.
 The wrong chemical degrades the material, strips UV coatings, and weakens welded seams.
+Choosing the right water slide cleaner is the foundation of every other step below.
 Here is what works and what does not.

 Safe to Use